LeandroLS/rick-portal-gun/README.md

 # rick-portal-gun
-A site wich show some details about Ricky And Morty characters.
+A site which show some details about Ricky And Morty characters.
 This site consumes the [The Rick And Morty API](https://rickandmortyapi.com/) to serve the characters info.
 ## Example
 ![](gifExample.gif)